Fall Protection for Bus Maintenance Technicians

 Fatal falls, slips or trips took the lives of 668 workers in 2012 with 1 in 4 deaths occurring after a fall of 10 feet or less.
 If worker aren’t protected against the fall hazard there is potential for liability and litigation if there is an accident or worse, a fatality.

 The first step towards reducing the fall hazard is by installing a fall protection system overhead to stop a worker from falling and hitting the ground.
 Over the years we have worked with many proactive municipal transit maintenance facilities to provide a user friendly solution that doesn’t negatively impact work flow.

 The typical solution, as shown in the picture, is a rigid fall arrest system with a self-retracting lifeline.
 This includes a steel track with a trolley mounted overhead down the center or spine of the bus.
 This gives a maintenance worker access to maintain equipment on the roof of the bus without the risk of falling off the side and being injured or worse killed from the fall.

 The most valuable asset a company has is it’s employees.
 Without them that bus does not go out in the morning.
 Preventative measures are always taken to make sure that bus keeps running.
 Make that same commitment to your employees so that they will keep running home safe each night to their families.

 If you have maintenance workers accessing vehicles over 4 feet in height they must be protected by a railing or overhead fall protection system.

-Use the form below or call us to schedule a free site visit to assess your facility to find a solution to your specific need (855) 837-3255.
+Use the form on our contact page or call us to schedule a free site visit to assess your facility to find a solution to your specific need (855) 837-3255.